By Chuck Muth

 I’m not talking about people who are physically or mentally incapable of working.
 I’m talking about the able-bodied who aren’t seriously looking for work and/or refuse to take available jobs because they believe the work involved is “beneath” them.

 Why should I work my butt off to pay for them to sit on their butts eating potato chips and watching game shows on TV all day?
-Seriously, if you’re collecting an unemployment check, maybe we should take all the televisions out of your house until you get a job.
-Talk about motivation!
+Seriously, if you’re collecting an unemployment check, maybe we should take all the televisions out of your house until you

 I guess what troubles me most about this, though, is that so many Americans are sitting back waiting for someone else – especially the government – to step in and take care of them instead of taking care of themselves.
 Whatever happened to our fabled frontier spirit of self-reliance?
 Are we really now a nation dependent upon community organizers?
 Have you no self-respect?